Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/reporting-and-visualization-controls/tree-map/properties.md

 <td>

-<span style="FONT-WEIGHT: normal">The direction to stack the slices.
+The direction to stack the slices.
 Only applicable for layout slice and dice.

 **Vertical**